 Orange County families, local leaders and water experts are urging you to say NO to Poseidon’s proposed desalination plant in Huntington Beach.
 This $1.4-billion-dollar boondoggle would be too expensive for Orange County families, too destructive to our ocean, too harmful for our climate, and we don’t need it!

 Scientists and water experts agree that desalination should be our last resort in meeting our water needs.

 We oppose the Poseidon project because:

-We urge you to stand with ratepayers, water experts, and local leaders and reject the proposed Poseidon desalination plant.
+We urge you to reject the proposed Poseidon desalination plant.